-Question Management response Does a review of available financial information identify any adverse financial indicators including negative cash flow ?
-If so, what action is being taken in improve financial performance ?
-Budget gaps identified in MTFP - areas for reduction to be agreed by the FRA meeting in February 2014.
-Does the Authority have sufficient staff in post, with the appropriate skills and experience, particularly at senior manager level, to ensure the delivery of the Authority's objectives ?
-If not, what action is being taken to obtain those skills ?
+Question Management response Does a review of available financial information identify any adverse financial indicators including negative cash flow?
+If so, what action is being taken in improve financial performance?
+Officers have plans to deal with the short term budget gap, and reviews are commencing to deal with the longer term gaps, that at this stage are speculative, being well after the General Election and any continuation or change of national fiscal strategy that may emerge.
+Does the Authority have sufficient staff in post, with the appropriate skills and experience, particularly at senior manager level, to ensure the delivery of the Authority's objectives?
+If not, what action is being taken to obtain those skills?
 Yes.